FREQUENTLY ASKED QUESTIONS

 It is an information booklet that you will collect at the Village you choose to start from.
 The Event Guide will include the event passport, course information, as well as a course map.
-You can collect a stamp at each bridge you pass over to signify you have visited that particular point and at your starting village when you complete the full course.
-It will also be your ticket to the free event buses circulating around the course.
+You can collect a stamp at each bridge and Village you pass to signify you have visited that particular point and a 'Completed' stamp at your starting Village when you complete the full course.

 Where do I go to collect my Event Guide?

 You can collect your Event Guide by showing your registration ticket at the entry point at any of the six Villages between the hours of 7.30am until 4.30pm on the day of the event.

 What is the fundraising component of this event?

-Your registration fee covers your participation in the event and the costs of managing and putting on the Cancer Council 7 Bridges Walk event.
+Your registration fee covers your participation in the event and the costs of managing and putting on Cancer Council's 7 Bridges Walk event.
 It does not include a donation to Cancer Council.
 You can raise funds which will go towards research, prevention and support services for people affected by cancer.
-This year, online fundraising pages will be automatically set up during registration.
-You can register and set up a page here.
+You can read more about this here.